CX-0146 Supply Chain Disruption Notifications 2.0.1

 This section describes the DemandAndCapacityNotification semantic model used in the Catena-X network.
 For the complete semantics and detailed description of its properties refer to the SAMM model in Chapter 3.1.5.1.

-Business partners that are exchanging (sending and receiving) Demand and Capacity Notifications MUST implement the data model DemandAndCapacityNotification.
+Business partners that are exchanging (sending and receiving) Demand and Capacity Notifications must implement the data model DemandAndCapacityNotification.

-Every data provider of DemandAndCapacityNotification MUST provide the data conformant to the semantic model specified in this document.
+Every data provider of DemandAndCapacityNotification must provide the data conformant to the semantic model specified in this document.

-Every business application relying on DemandAndCapacityNotification MUST be able to consume data conformant to the semantic model specified in this document.
+Every business application relying on DemandAndCapacityNotification must be able to consume data conformant to the semantic model specified in this document.

-Data consumers and data provider MUST comply with the license of the semantic model defined in Chapter 3.1.3.
+Data consumers and data provider must comply with the license of the semantic model defined in Chapter 3.1.3.

-The characteristics BPNL and BPNS MUST be used according to the standard [CX-0010].
+The characteristics BPNL and BPNS must be used according to the standard [CX-0010].

 3.1.2 SPECIFICATIONS ARTIFACTS